DeViL303/MultiServer3-NautilusFork/README.md

+# BAR/SDAT/SHARC
-## Tab 1 BAR/SDAT/SHARC - Tool 2 Home Archive Unpacker:
+## Tab 1 Tool 2: Home Archive Unpacker

 ### Note: For input it's currently recommended to use drag and drop from windows file explorer as that can handle folders.
 When you drag a folder into Unpacker it will scan it recursivelt for any compatible files and add each one.